webbhuset/pipeline/docs/getting-started.rst

 Since all Pipeline functions return a `Generator`_ they are actually not executed until the generator is iterated, and you cannot iterate the result more than once.
-If you need to iterate more than once you need to convert the result to an array using `iterator_to_array`_.
+If you need to iterate more than once, consider converting the result to an array using `iterator_to_array`_.